 Safety requirements

 The treatment and detention devices must not compromise the safety of adjacent properties or the community.
-CPTED (Crime Prevention through Environmental Design) principles (refer to Landscape Section, ) are to be incorporated.
+CPTED (Crime Prevention through Environmental Design) principles (refer to Landscape Section, Clause 7.2.2) page 355 are to be incorporated.

 Embankments must be permanently planted if the slope ratio is steeper than 1 (vertical) to 4 (horizontal).
 Any embankment that Council determines is either too inaccessible or unsafe for regular grass mowing must be permanently planted.

-A safety bench must be provided between the normally dry water level and the deep water where deep pools of greater than 0.9m are proposed.
-The safety bench must be between 0.3m and 0.5m below normal water level and between 0.5m and 1.0m wide.
-Additional safety bench(s) are required each 5.0m where slopes greater than 1:3 lead to a deep water pond.
-Stabilise aquatic and safety benches with emergent wetland plants and wet seed mixes.
+A safety bench must be provided between the normally dry water level and the deep water where deep pools greater than 0.9m are proposed.
+The safety bench must be 2m wide at 1:8 slope extending to 250mm below NWL.

 Any part of stormwater structures having either a vertical drop of over 0.9 m or the ability to fall directly into standing water of depth greater than 0.9 m must be fenced in 50% permeable format (e.g. pool fence) and otherwise compliant with the Building Act.
-Wetlands are expected to be designed as per below, so that there is no requirement for fencing.
-Council prefers such unfenced wetlands to steeper wetland that require fencing as these are also generally less costly.
+Wetlands are expected to be designed as per Clause 4.2.18 below, so that there is no requirement for fencing.
+Council prefers such unfenced wetlands to steeper wetland that require fencing as these have a greater amenity value and are also generally less costly.

 Fencing across overland flow paths must not interfere with the flow of stormwater in the design event.